-Setting up BARCODES for your Items
+Setting Up Barcodes for Items

-a) Already have Barcodes on your items?
-The barcode sequence needs to be added to the Identification Number field of the item.
-Say a Netbook/Mini Laptop (Asset #32) in your store has barcode LAP-000001.
-You’ll add LAP-000001 in the Identification Number field for Asset #32.These Identification Numbers can also be imported via Excel.
-You can also scan them in using the mobile app:
+A) You already have Barcodes on your items: The existing barcode sequence needs to be added to the Identification Number field of the item.
+Say a Laptop (denoted as Asset #32 in your account) has the Barcode LAP-000001.
+You’ll add LAP-000001 in the Identification Number field for Asset #32.
+This can be done by clicking the Edit button.

 Tip: Smaller barcode sequences get scanned quicker.

 Choosing the Right Barcode Scanner

 Any Barcode scanner that connects to a computer via USB, Bluetooth, etc., can be used with EZOfficeInventory.
 Three important things to look for when choosing the scanner are as follows:

 - The scanner should be able to connect to a PC or Mac, and be HID (Human Interface Device) compliant.